 Introduction to IoT

-Jubilee Upper Lab - Catholic University of Eastern Africa Nairobi, 00100 - View Map The Catholic University of Eastern Africa
+Jubilee Upper Lab, Catholic University of Eastern Africa, Nairobi, 00100

 IoT is network of interconnected computing devices which are embedded in everyday objects, enabling them to send and receive data.
 Over 9 billion 'Things' (physical objects) are currently connected to the Internet, as of now.
 In the near future, this number is expected to rise to a whopping 20 billion.